Rory Markas: Early career

 Markas previously worked for KTUC in Tucson, CBS' KNX-AM and KCBS-TV, the Los Angeles Clippers, the Milwaukee Brewers, Fox Sports Net West, and the Pacific Coast League's Salt Lake City Gulls and Vancouver Canadians.
 He was also the lead announcer for RollerJam from its second season to its last.
 Most recently, and possibly his final effort, was the recording of the play-by-play segments for the upcoming motion picture "The Yankles".
 Rory Markas's voice is the first and last voice heard in the movie.

 Health issues and death

 In late 2008, Markas underwent surgery to remove a blood clot in his brain, which sidelined him for about six weeks.
-Steve Physioc, his Angels partner, filled in for Rory on several USC basketball games.
-USC's regular radio voice for football and previous voice in basketball, Pete Arbogast filled in for most of the rest of that season.
+Steve Physioc, his Angels partner, filled in for Markas on several USC basketball games.
+Pete Arbogast, USC's regular radio voice for football and previous voice for basketball, filled in for most of the rest of that season.

 On January 4, 2010, the 54-year-old Markas was found dead at his Palmdale, California home, the victim of an apparent heart attack.

-Many obituaries noted that Markas would be remembered for his signature "Just another Halo victory!" call after Angel wins, and for his call of the final play of the 2002 World Series at Angel Stadium.
+Many obituaries noted that Markas would be remembered for his signature "Just another Halo victory!" call after Angel wins and for his call of the final play of the 2002 World Series at Angel Stadium.
 He was also known for his interviewing skills—for example, his Angels radio pre-game talk with former Negro leagues player Buck O'Neil.